iamapilotstar/Heart-Diseases-Prediction/README.md

-**❤️ Heart Disease Prediction App**
+**❤️ HeartGuard: Real-Time ML Tool for Early Heart Disease Detection**

-A machine learning–powered web application that predicts the likelihood of heart disease using a trained LightGBM model based on clinical data.
+A machine learning–powered web application that predicts the likelihood of heart disease using a trained LightGBM model on clinical indicators.

 🔗 Live Demo: https://heartdiseasesapp.streamlit.app/

+## 💡 The Problem
+Healthcare professionals need reliable, transparent tools for early heart disease detection to reduce missed diagnoses and improve patient outcomes through timely intervention.

+## 🔧 The Solution
+I built a real-time diagnostic application that predicts heart disease risk from clinical data (cholesterol, blood pressure, ECG results) using LightGBM with SHAP-based explanations for transparent medical reasoning.

+---

 ________________________________________
-📊 Model Performance (LightGBM on SMOTE Data)
-Metric	Score
+## 📌 Key Results

-Accuracy	89.7%
+- ✅ **Accuracy**: 89.7%
+- ✅ **ROC AUC**: 94.1%

-Precision	89.6%
+- ✅ **Precision**: 89.6%

-Recall	89.7%

-F1 Score	89.6%

-ROC AUC Score	94.1%
+- ✅ **Recall**: 89.7% (minimizing false negatives)
+- ✅ **F1 Score**: 89.6%
+- ⚠️ Optimized for early detection by prioritizing recall — missing a high-risk patient could be fatal.

+---
 ________________________________________
 📌 Project Overview
 Cardiovascular disease is one of the leading global causes of death.
 This application helps in early screening and risk prediction using key medical indicators: